DiogenesPolanco/cachegit/README.md

 ## Future Versions

-Future versions of CacheGit will provide more granular control over caching on a file by file basis.
+Future versions of CacheGit will provide more granular control over caching on a file by file basis and support for larger files.

 # Authentication